kaanureyen/tradebot/README.md

 # tradebot

-This tradebot repo contains of source of 3 services: `cacher`, `fetcher`, `signal_gen`.
+This tradebot repo contains of source of 3 services: `aggregator`, `fetcher`, `signal_gen`.
 Its docker compose launches the following containers also:
 - redis & mongodb in addition to these services to communicate & store & load.
 - cadvisor & prometheus & grafana to collect, store and plot service metrics and container resource consumption data.
 See the section `Monitoring` down the page.

-- `fetcher` fetches the price data online, and sends it to `cacher` via redis.
+- `fetcher` fetches the price data online, and sends it to `aggregator` via redis.
-- `cacher` listens to the `fetcher`.
+- `aggregator` listens to the `fetcher`.
 Aggregates it to various time resolutions.
 Stores aggregate data via mongodb.
 Also sends the most recent aggregates to `signal_gen`  via redis.
-- `signal_gen` loads the needed aggregates from mongodb, and listens to redis to see the most recent aggregates from `cacher`
+- `signal_gen` loads the needed aggregates from mongodb, and listens to redis to see the most recent aggregates from `aggregator`

 ## Build & Run Everything